 You should continue to provide clinically appropriate care and treatment either with the consent of the patient or their legal representative, or if it is of overall benefit to them.

-Review DNACPR orders to ensure they are still appropriate.
+Review DNACPR orders to make sure they are still appropriate.
 This should be set out in your local policy and will usually include when there is a significant change in the patient's condition or at the request of the patient or their family.

 If there is no time to make an assessment and no DNACPR order, you should attempt emergency CPR, unless you have enough information to judge it would be unsuccessful.

-It is a good idea to seek assistance from the MDU if you are unsure about law surrounding CPR, or how to proceed in difficult circumstances.
+It's a good idea to seek assistance from us if you're unsure about the law surrounding CPR, or how to proceed in difficult circumstances.
 MDU members can contact us at any time.

-This guidance was correct at publication 05/01/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 03/05/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.